 Notes: societal cost are expressed in annual terms. a Avoided emissions: 16 000 tonnes/year.
 Does not take into account potential lost environmental benefits. b Market impacts to society.
-Does not include potential lost environmental benefits and SROI. c Does not include potential lost environmental benefits.
+Does not include potential lost environmental benefits and social return on investment (SROI). c Does not include potential lost environmental benefits.
 Assumes SROI equal to market impacts to society. d Since the SROI is highly uncertain, but significantly lower than under RO1 (or even non-existent) due to the transition period, only the market impacts to society have been taken into account.
 These are mitigated by the transition period, but it is unknown to what extent.e Market impacts to society.
 Does not include potential lost environmental benefits.

 For RO3 it is not possible to do this type of “break-even” analysis.
 Since it is impossible to estimate the emissions avoided and the costs, no cost-effectiveness ratio could be calculated and therefore no conclusion can be reached on proportionality.
 It is however clear that costs will be lower than RO1-2 and RO4, which indicates that this measure is affordable.
 It is also clear that the reduction in emissions will be very low or even non-existent.